WITNe Alumni

 Position title: 2021 Graduate

-Tsani worked on nitrogen vacancy based magnetometry in order to detect neural magnetic fields at high spatial resolutions.
+Tsani is currently a graduate student at Boston University.
+While in the Hai lab she worked on nitrogen vacancy based magnetometry in order to detect neural magnetic fields at high spatial resolutions.
 She is interested in aiding technological development in the areas of software and neuroengineering.

 Lauren Rohr